| Title: | Discrete Multivariate Probability Distributions |

 value to set parameters to |

-is used to represent a collection of
+The class tables is used to represent a collection of

 multidimentional tables; this function